 St. Joseph Medical Clinic established a PAP for its patients in 2004.

 At St. Joseph’s, until 2009, if a clinic physician wished to obtain a medication for a patient through PAP, it was necessary to research the medication to determine which company was the manufacturer.
 The clinic then would contact the company by phone or Internet to determine if the company had a PAP program, and if so, which medicines were offered.
 The clinic would request applications through the mail or from web sites.
 Eventually the clinic established company files and over time built a resource library.

 In 2009, the clinic was fortunate enough to be included in the Medical Data system — an Internet computer program that allows the user to gain access to information on the vast number of pharmaceutical companies that offer medicines through their PAP programs.
 Using the system, the clinic can instantly determine if a medication is available and print and complete applications.
 This system is an extremely valuable tool.
 There is a cost to use this program.
-However, Sacred Heart Hospital sponsors the program for St. Joseph Clinic and is able to use the program at no cost.
+Sacred Heart Hospital allows St. Joseph Medical Clinic to have access to the program through their membership.

 The PAP program saves a great deal of money for the clinic.
 The medications ordered often are very expensive.
 Usually, when a generic equivalent is available, the pharmaceutical company will discontinue offering the name brand product.
 Thus, not only does the program save money for the clinic, but also patients are often able to obtain medications that they would not otherwise be able to get.